News

 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-High School students in Pamplona develop an automotive project simulating the work of an engineer
+Students from high school diploma of Pamplona develop an automotive project simulating the work of an engineer.

-The aim of the conference, organised by the School of Engineering of the University of Navarra, is to promote interest in engineering.
+The goal of the workshop, organized by the School of Engineering of the University of Navarra, is to promote interest in engineering.

-Students in the 1st and 2nd years of Bachillerato from different schools in Pamplona have taken part in a practical workshop on engineering, organised by the School of Engineering of the University of Navarra.
-TecnunThe aim of this day is for the students to learn about the processes involved in developing a creative product and understand how to make it.
-"The aim of this workshop is for students to learn about the development processes of a creative product and to understand what an engineer does in each of the production phases", explains Mikel Arcelus, director of the Promotion Service at Tecnun.
-Based on concepts such as the balance between what is requested, its innovation and current needs, the students have carried out an automotive project driven by renewable energies.
+Students in the 1st and 2nd years of high school diploma from different schools in Pamplona have participated in a practical workshop on Engineering, organized by the School of Engineering of the University of Navarra.
+Tecnunthe School of Engineering of the University of Navarra.
+"The goal of this workshop is that students learn the processes of development of a creative product and understand what an engineer does in each of the production phases", explains Mikel Arcelus, director of the Promotion service of Tecnun.
+Based on concepts such as the balance between what is requested, its innovation and current needs, the students have created an automotive project powered by renewable energies.

-Throughout the day, and divided into teams, the students took on different tasks.
-Those pretending to be Industrial Design and Product Development engineers began by drawing the car and designing the parts that the client, in this case Professor Mikel Arcelus, had asked for.
-The students who assumed the profile of an Electrical, Electronic or Telecommunications engineer developed the functioning of the car, thinking about aspects such as aerodynamics, the electrical or electronic system.
-And the Industrial Organisation engineers have designed the production process by means of a diagram, in order to estimate and optimise time.
-They also analysed the incidents in the manufacturing process.
+Throughout the workshop, and divided into teams, the students took on different tasks.
+Those who pretended to be design Industrial and development Product engineers started by drawing the car and designing the parts that the client, in this case Professor Mikel Arcelus, had asked them to design order.
+The students who have assumed the profile of an Electrical, Electronic or Telecommunications engineer have developed the operation of the car, thinking about aspects such as aerodynamics, the electrical or electronic system.
+And the engineers in Industrial Organization have designed the production process by means of a diagram, in order to estimate and optimize the time.
+They have also been in charge of analyzing the incidences of the manufacturing process.

-Finally, with the aim of explaining the profile of a Biomedical Engineer, Arcelus asked them to make the diagnosis and the intervention that would have to be carried out in the event of the driver of the vehicle having an accident.
-"The Biomedical Engineer is the one who designs and plans what medical equipment is needed and how the intervention should be carried out," explains Arcelus, who holds a PhD in Industrial Engineering and teaches at Tecnun.
-"The game gives them a practical understanding of all the different branches of engineering," he concludes.
+Finally, and with the goal to explain the profile of a Biomedical Engineer, Arcelus asked them order to make the diagnosis and the intervention that would have to be carried out in case the driver of the vehicle had an accident.
+"The one who designs and plans what medical equipment is needed and how the intervention has to be is the Biomedical Engineer," explains Arcelus, PhD in Industrial Engineering and professor at Tecnun.
+"The game makes them understand in a practical way all the branches of engineering," he concludes.

-The conference, which took place at the Faculty of Communication of the Pamplona campus of the University of Navarra, is organised every year in different cities such as Madrid, Burgos, Vitoria, Seville and Malaga.
+The workshop, which has been developed in the School of Communication of the campus of Pamplona of the University of Navarra, is organized every year in different cities such as Madrid, Burgos, Vitoria, Seville or Malaga.